Benthekin/Benthekin.github.io/README.md

   <body>

-    <p>This link takes you to my website.
+    This link takes you to my website.

   </body>